rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 </figcaption>
 </figure>

-## Ways To Think About Agent Memory
+## Agent Memory

-It's useful to think about what "experiences" and "memory" might mean for AI agents.
-The [CoALA paper](https://arxiv.org/pdf/2309.02427) by Sumers et al. (2023) proposes a framework separating "procedural memory" (e.g., instructions in the system prompt) from "episodic memory" (e.g., experiences like past decisions and actions).
+The [CoALA paper](https://arxiv.org/pdf/2309.02427) by Sumers et al. (2023) proposes a framework for agent memory, including  "procedural memory" (e.g., prompt instructions) and "episodic memory" (e.g., past actions).

-Claude Code stores instructions in `CLAUDE.md` files.
-And full Claude Code session logs with decisions and actions are saved to `~/.claude/projects/` in JSONL format.
-But, how do we transform specific past decisions and actions into persistent, general rules that can be added to instructions?
+Claude Code stores its system instructions in `CLAUDE.md` files.
+And Claude Code session logs are saved to `~/.claude/projects/` in JSONL format.
+But, how do we transform past actions into persistent, general rules that can be added to instructions?

 The [Generative Agents paper](https://arxiv.org/pdf/2304.03442) by Park et al. (2023) shows one approach.
 Their agents use a reflection step to synthesize past actions into general rules that inform future planning and decisions.